 - 1. Choose a debugging scenario, keeping in mind your site's resources, from the following list: - Scenario A: To get all z/OS Debugger functionality but have a larger program size (compared to using DEBUG (FORMAT (DWARF))), use TEST. - Scenario B: You can get some z/OS Debugger functionality by compiling with the NOTEST compiler option.
-This requires that you debug your program in disassembly mode.
+This requires that you debug your program in disassembly mode. - Scenario C: If you are debugging programs running in ALCS, you must compile with the HOOK suboption of the TEST compiler option.

-In situations where you can specify environment variables, you can set the environment variable EQA\USE\MDBG to YES or NO, which overrides any setting (including the default setting) of the EQAOPTS MDBG command.
+&lt;sup>5 In situations where you can specify environment variables, you can set the environment variable EQA\USE\MDBG to YES or NO, which overrides any setting (including the default setting) of the EQAOPTS MDBG command.